 Now, you know about the main challenges in the way of providing proactive customer support and got some tips on how you can overcome them.
 But a lot of those tips involve leveraging the right technology.
 In today’s crowded marketplace, which technology do you opt for?
 Which vendor can you trust?
 It can be tricky.

-Investing in a unified cognitive platform is a safe bet on any given day.
+Investing in a enterprise agentic platform is a safe bet on any given day.
 Here’s why: this model fuels unification of disparate data silos to build a centralized content repository and an insights engine that articulates analytics to monitor KPIs and react to changing trends in real-time.
 The best part is it integrates with your existing tech stack.
 So, you don’t have to redesign the entire workflow.
 Need more information?

 Attend Our Session on Enabling Proactive Support with Cognitive Technology at TSIA Interact 2021 on May 6